dmerejkowsky/blog/content/post/2017-07-22-how-i-use-git.md

 At work we all prefix our dev branches with our initials, but I often forget to delete them when I'm done.

-This alias looks for all the local branches that are fully merged and starting with `dm/` and deletes them.
+This alias looks for all the local branches that are fully merged and start with `dm/` and deletes them.

 Note how we use `xargs -n1` to by-pass the fact that `git branch -d` only takes